TomPace101/nanopore_diffusion/notes.md

 _ACTION_ look at overleaf shared by Pete
 _ACTION_ compile TODO lines from all code files

-# Steps
-- first, write down the problem
-- then, code an outline of the solution
-- use doit to break into steps, with output files as the connecting pieces
-- borrow from the old code where applicable
-- do the standard diffusion equation first, then smoluchowski
-- maybe then do a charged solute but a fixed potential, then do the applied charge BCs.
-- start with a contiguous domain (a single hole) first,
-- then try to do a unit cell

 # Problem Description
 _ACTION_ put figure svg->pdf step in doit file
 Then, continue developing document.